Public Service Salary Restraint Act

 The Public Service Salary Restraint Act (informally referred to as Bill 46) is an Act of the Legislature of Alberta.
-The bill was introduced by the Progressive Conservative government.
+The bill was introduced by the Progressive Conservative government in 2013.

 History

 The Bill was introduced during the 28th Alberta Legislature in 2013 by Finance Minister Doug Horner.
-The bill passed first, second, and third readings and went into effect on December 11, 2013.
+The bill passed first, second, and third readings, given royal proclamation, and went into effect on December 11, 2013.
 The law applies only to negotiations with the province's largest public-sector union, the Alberta Union of Provincial Employees (AUPE).

 Government position

 The Alberta government described the legislation as a necessary measure for "hold(ing) the line on public sector salaries" with the intent to "bring AUPE back to the negotiating table."

 Union position

 AUPE launched a legal challenge against the bill, which threatens to impose a wage deal on the 22,000 members of the union.
 The union claimed that Bill 46 was introduced with little warning and no consultation with the union or its members.

 Dave Hancock, then Government House Leader, invoked closure, "imposing severe limitations on debate ... allowing Bill 46 to be passed extremely quickly," the statement says.
 The union also claims in the lawsuit that the bill creates an environment where good-faith bargaining is impossible.
 "Furthermore, free collective bargaining cannot take place within the long shadow cast by Bill 46," the statement of claim says.
 Statements of claim contain allegations that are not proven in court.
 A statement of defence has not yet been filed.

 A statement of claim filed in December 2013 claims that the bill "was introduced with no consultation, was rammed through the legislature and violates its members' fundamental freedoms under the Charter."
 AUPE at that time was without a collective agreement from March 2013, and negotiations had broken down earlier in the year, subsequent mediation also failing.
 The union claimed that the province had agreed to arbitration in 2014.
 Arbitration had not been sought by the union for over 30 years.
 The Bill would effectively end the option of arbitration and instead impose a settlement by a January 31, 2014 deadline, giving 0% salary increases automatically for the next two fiscal years, followed by 1% increases the following two years.
 The statement of claim asks the court to strike the law down and reinstate arbitration, award unspecified damages, costs incurred during bargaining and in preparation for arbitration.